programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

 ### Example 3

-{% include figure.html filename="ocr-with-google-vision-and-tesseract3.png" caption="Figure 3: Two pages from “The Gentleman's Magazine - Volume XXVI”" %}
+{% include figure.html filename="ocr-with-google-vision-and-tesseract3.png" caption="Figure 3: Two pages from “The Gentleman's Magazine - Volume XXVI”, with several highlighted sections indicating the text used in the OCR results below." %}

 | Google Vision | Tesseract |
 | --------- | --------- |